positively-charged/bcc/doc/details.md

 <h3>Declarations</h3>

 When a script has no parameters, the `void` keyword is not necessary.
-The parentheses are not required either.
+The parentheses are not required either:

 ```
-// These are all the same.
+// These are all the same:
 script "Main" ( void ) {}
 script "Main" () {}
 script "Main" {}